-- least daily and each time a different kind of meat product comes in contact with the tool or equipment. - i) Make sure that all refrigeration equipment is installed and adjusted in strict accordance with Hussmann's recommendations. - j) See that all storage and refrigeration equipment is kept in proper working order by routine maintenance.
+- processing.
+When a cut or tray of meat is not to be worked on immediately, the procedure should call for returning it to refrigeration. - h) Keep tools clean and sanitized.
+Since mechanical equipment is used for fresh meat processing, all such equipment should be cleaned at least daily and each time a different kind of meat product comes in contact with the tool or equipment. - Make sure that all refrigeration equipment is installed and adjusted in strict accordance with the manufacturer's recommendations. - See that all storage and refrigeration equipment is kept in proper working order by routine maintenance.